Skip to content

 Last but not least, the MFEM code uses the finite element method to solve partial differential equations on unstructured grids with high-order functions and flexible meshes.
 MFEM and PISALE coupling has been tested on subsurface flow and transport and an on-going NSF project successfully.

-Science Foundation for the Energy Earthshots
+Science Foundations for DOE's Energy Future

+This project drives research cutting edge energy solutions.
+The Ka Mana team focuses scientific support for multiple important energy areas including processes related to geothermal solutions, fusion, and cutting edge technologies.
 Our team is fortunate to be funded by the US Department of Energy grant DE-SC0024728 to focus on crosscutting, fundamental research.